nop33/si/src/content/blog/year-one-review-plans-funding/index.md

 Looking back on SI’s achievements and at the opportunities ahead, by far, our biggest bottleneck is funding.
 To illustrate:

 1. Konrad is the only person who works full-time for SI and his salary is guaranteed until June 2022 only.
-2. Max works at most 60% for SI, as his salary comes from the University of Geneva, forcing him to keep an employment there and work at ~140% FTE.
+2. Max works at most 60% for SI, as his salary comes from the University of Geneva, forcing him to stay employed there and work at ~140% FTE.
 3. There is no funding for additional staff and we have only one contractor who started this March.

 Our current funding needs are the following (we are happy to share budgets on request):